 - Specialization within various private sector or non-profit settings or entrepreneurial occupations

 - Preparation for graduate education in various Human Services-related fields

-The Human Services program area within the School of Human Sciences is housed on the first floor of Gunter Hall, located on central campus, home to the health sciences.
+The Human Services program is housed on the first floor of Gunter Hall, located on central campus, home to the health sciences.
 Built in 1928 as the Gunter Hall of Health, the blonde-brick building with its distinctive bell tower is a campus landmark.
 Gunter Hall was renovated in 1996, retaining historic features such as the center court of the old gym floor, as well as original decorative murals.
 Space utilized by the program includes faculty and staff offices, student computers labs, and hi-tech classrooms equipped with current multimedia devices.